j-r-f-m/cafe-dehnbar/readme.md

     - is the page supposed to be single page or do we link to different pages?
     - navigaions needs to make sense
+    - what kind of navigation do you want to have (small screen) -> burger menu?
 -----------------------------------

 --- content of different sections ---